DorBia/punk-api/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>
-React, JSX, CSS, SCSS, BEMChce
+React, JSX, CSS, SCSS, BEM

 ## ✍️ Author <a name = "authors"></a>
 - [@DorBia](https://github.com/DorBia)